BillyBernard/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- JSON Web tokens are stored in local storage and in the session based authentication, the server will create a session for the user after the user logs in.
+The session id is then stored on a cookie on the user’s browser.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+- bcryptjs hashes passwords so that way the users password is secure in the database.

 3. How are unit tests different from integration and end-to-end testing?

+- unit tests check that a unit works correctly in isolation.
+Integration tests check how different parts of the application work together.
+End-to-end testing is testing the entire application from start to finish, simulating user experience.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+- Test driven development starts with the test being written before any application code is developed.
+This is a good way to develop because it makes the developer focus on the application and development requirements before diving into the code.